-The weekend has helped galvanise me, though, like a lost love, to let him go.
+The weekend has helped galvanise me, though, like a lost love, to move on!

 How wrong I was – what a funny, knowing, engaging performance.
 I laughed a lot and actually ended up with the Gruffalo’s Madness-esque song stuck in my head for a few days afterwards.
 Monkey face loved it and got stuck in with the audience participation.
 Of course she did.

-I only marvel at how empty these Midlands touring performances are and how lucky we are to have bagged front-row tickets to our last four outings with relative ease.
-In London, it was a battle to get tickets to such things at all.
+I only marvel at how empty these Midlands touring performances are and his lucky we are to have bagged front row tickets to our last four outings with relative ease.
+In London it’s a battle to even get tickets to such things.

-Afterwards, the Monkey really wanted to go inside the modern wonder that is Birmingham library and my heart was glad that, once she’d finished messing about on the escalators that made me feel like I was in a West End super-club trying to score, she was very keen to explore the children’s section, in the basement.
+Afterwards, the monkey really wanted to go inside the modern wonder that us Birmingham library and my heart was glad that once she’d finished messing about on the escalators that made me feel like I was in a West End super club trying to score, she was very keen to explore the children’s section, in the basement.